angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 # Problems sets solutions

+## COME BACK TO TIDY UP AND FINISH OFF!.
+1. remove extra print statements or extra statements used for testing
+2. remove test files and scripts
+3. revisit solution-4.py to get output on a single line
+4. and solution-9.py to deal with invalid files

 (For now I am just following the format that Ian went through on the Skype call)

 This repository contains my solutions to the Problem Set 2019 for the module Programming and Scripting at GMIT as part of the Higher Diploma in Computing and Data Analytics.